marklogic-community/data-hub-central-community/DEVELOPING.md

 * Are you seeing URIs on the Explore tab instead of meaningful labels?
 * Is the merge screen showing `   ,   ` instead of `Finn, Finn`?

-You have not loaded the proper concept connector model for current dataset in the Data Hib.
+You have not loaded the proper concept connector model for current dataset in the Data Hub.
 To get working again, navigate to the "Connect" tab.
 On the right panel, select "Load Model" and select the proper model for your dataset.
-For the standard HR demo, pick "HR Employee 360".
+For the standard HR use case, pick "HR Employee 360".